Three of Pentacles

 You will move forward in your spiritual journey through groups and congregations rather than going it alone.

-There is also some value in self-study and learning, but don’t do this in exclusion to being open to other people as guides and fellow travelers.
+There is also some value in self-study and learning, but don’t do this in exclusion of being open to other people as guides and fellow travelers.

 A lack of being open to other experiences or learning is slowing down your progression.